sergiogonzalezc/BackendPermissions/README.md

 # Backend project configuration (English)

 ## Database Configuration ##
-You must execute the scripts that are in the **Scripts-BD* folder in SQL Server 2016 or higher (Express, Standard, Enterprise, etc.), in the order indicated.
+Open SQL Server 2016 or higher (Express, Standard, Enterprise, etc.).
+You must execute the scripts that are in the **Scripts-BD** folder in the order indicated (1, 2 and 3).
-- **Note:** Script 1 creates a DB from scratch in the location **C:\MSSQL_BD** which must have been previously created.
+- **Note:** **script 1** creates a DB from scratch in the location **C:\MSSQL_DB** which must have been previously created.
 If you are not running SQL Server locally, you can skip this step and move on to script 2 and script 3.
 - **Script 2**: Create only the tables.
 - **Script 3**: Create only example permission records.